Sahilamin219/Django_Project/README.md

 # Django_Project
 font end -HTML,CSS ; back end  -djanago

-Just a blogging website created by me as a project to practicing Django.It was made using Python 3.6 + Django and database is SQLite.
+Its just a blogging website created by me as a project to practice Django.It was made using Python 3.6 + Django and database is SQLite.
 Bootstrap was used for styling.

 Helper Tools
 Django Admin